-them, too often bring on ficknefs in this paffage.
-Every bad confequence, at least, is to be apprehended from them; and commanders of ships cannot be too much upon their guard, by purifying the air between decks with fires and fmoke, and by obliging the people to dry their clothes at every opportunity.
-These precautions were constantly obferved on board the Refolution and Difcovery; and we certainly profited by them, for we had now fewer fick than on either of my former voyages.
+These rains, and the close fultry weather accompanying them, too often bring on fickness in this paffage.
+Every bad consequence, at least, is to be apprehended from them; and commanders of thips cannot be too much upon their guard, by purifying the air between decks with fires and fmoke, and by obliging the people to dry their clothes at every opportunity.
+These precautions were constantly observed on board the Resolution and Difcovery; and we certainly profited by them, for we had now fewer fick than on either of my former voyages.
 We had, however, the mortification to find our fhip exceedingly leaky in all her upper works.
-The hot and fultry weather we had juft paffed through, had opened her feams, which had been badly caulked at first, fo wide, that they admitted the rain water through as it fell.
-There was hardly a man that could lie dry in his bed; and the officers in the gun-room were all driven out of their cabins, by the water that came through the fides.
-The fails in the fail-room got wet; and before we had weather to dry them, many of them were much damaged, and a great expence of canvas and of time became neceffary to make them in fome degree ferviceable.
+The hot and fultry weather we had just passed through, had opened her feams, which had been badly caulked at first, so wide, that they admitted the rain water through as it fell.
+There was hardly a man that could lie dry in his bed; and the officers in the gun-room were all driven out of their cabbins, by the water that came through the fides.
+The fails in the fail-room got wet; and before we had weather to dry them, many of them were much damaged, and a great expence of canvas and of time became necessary to make them in fome degree ferviceable.
 Having experienced the fame defect in our fail-rooms on my late voyage, it had been reprefented to the yard officers, who undertook to remove it.
 But it did not appear to me that any thing had been done to remedy the complaint.
-To repair these defects the caulkers were fet to work, as foon as we got into fair fettled weather, to caulk the decks and infide weather-works of the fhip; for I would not truft them over the fides while we were at fea.
+To repair these defects

-The particulars are mentioned in his log-book.
-On the 14th of August, a fire was made in the well, to air the ship below.
-On the 15th, the spare fails were aired upon deck, and a fire made to air the fail-room.
-On the 17th, cleaned and smoked betwixt decks, and the bread-room aired with fires.
-On the 21st, cleaned and smoked betwixt decks; and on the 22d, the men's bedding was spread on deck to air.
+^{} The particulars are mentioned in his log-book.
+On the 14th of August, a fire was made in the well, to air the fhip below.
+On the 15th, the fpare fails were aired upon deck, and a fire made to air the fail-room.
+On the 17th, cleaned and fmoked betwirt decks, and the bread-room aired with fires.
+On the 21ft, cleaned and fmoked betwirt decks; and on the 22d, the men's bedding was fpread on deck to air.